-A sincere and humble request to the young, passionate and future “Job Seekers”, who have higher expectancy to earn money, change their lifestyle and are constantly looking to make bricks without straw.
+A sincere and humble request to the young, passionate and future “Job Seekers”, who have a higher expectancy to earn money, change their lifestyle and are constantly looking to make bricks without straw.
 The problem with today’s generation is, they are really impatient and want swift outcomes.
-This is where Fake recruiters and companies come in and frauds takes place.
+This is where Fake recruiters and companies come in and frauds take place.
 They basically take advantage of the zeal of such innocent aspirants.

 I’ve come across another recruitment fraud today, this time it was an old neighbor who wants to hit the bricks and come out of the current job/country asap.
-He informed me, “A Supermarket Chain in BC, Canada offered him a job and he has to go for medical test in next 2 days.
+He informed me, “A Supermarket Chain in BC, Canada offered him a job and he has to go for the medical test in next 2 days.
 Before he does that, he has to pay a certain amount to the consultant, who has helped him to get this job”.

 Canada, a county, where thousands of Immigrants land every year and take up just job to survive/sustain initially and to advise you the minimum wage is 11-12$, (different in every province).
 Why would a Supermarket Chain hire a “Recruitment Consultant/Company to recruit candidates internationally and that also on Work Permit???
 And even if they do, would the process just take 6 days for a person to receive a medical test to apply for Work Permit??

 If you read the letter carefully (not sharing the letter, sorry as I would like to keep his name confidential, there are 10 other names mentioned in 1 letter ), the company who offered the job cannot be found on the web, the Job Category says, “Food Pekar”??
 Even the spelling is wrong.